-U.S. Olympic coach John Graham and the two-time Olympic medalist Tom Burke were so impressed by the drama of the marathon, the final event of the 1896 Games, that they came home inspired to create America's most beloved footrace, the Boston Marathon.
-On April 19, 1897, Burke scraped his foot across the narrow street and called the contestants’ numbers.
-At precisely 12:19, he yelled “Go!" inscribing his name as the official starter for the first B.A.A.
+A year later, on April 19, 1897, Tom Burke scraped his foot across the narrow street and called the contestants’ numbers.
+At precisely 12:19, he yelled “Go!” forever securing his name in sports history as the official starter for the first B.A.A.
 Marathon.

 Known today as the Boston Marathon, the race attracts 25,000 participants a year and is one of the country’s longest-running annual sports events.
 The B.A.A.
 Marathon often yields valuable sports memorabilia; a historical medal from the 1906 edition –with only 86 starters, is offered with a tag value of $15,000 on the internet.